Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Introduction

-(2) From Theorem \ref{Niconj} we know that if $M$ is of maximal volume growth, then the curvature is of average quadratic decay.
-So the assumption of (2) doesn't seem to be that strict.
-Nevertheless, we still wonder if this condition can be removed.
-Also, we wonder if we can get a uniform bisectional curvature lower bound, i.e. $\operatorname{BK}(\omega_i)\geq -\frac{\Psi(\frac{1}{i})}{r_i^2}$ uniformly. \end{remark}

 This paper is organized as follows.
-Section \ref{sec:2} is some basic preliminary results and some simple conclusions that will be used later.
-In Section \ref{sec:3}, we will prove Theorem \ref{thm:B} by noting that any tangent cone of $M$ also arises as a tangent cone of corresponding expanding K\"ahler-Ricci solitons described in Theorem \ref{LongKRflow}.
-After finishing the proof, we will prove Corollary \ref{bridge}.
+Section \ref{sec:2} gives some basic preliminary results and some simple conclusions that will be used later.
+In Section \ref{sec:3}, we will prove Theorem \ref{thm:B} by noting that any tangent cone of $M$ also arises as a tangent cone of corresponding expanding K\"ahler-Ricci solitons described in Theorem \ref{LongKRflow}, we then deduce Corollary \ref{bridge}.
 Section \ref{sec:4} contains the proof of Theorem \ref{thm:A}.
-In Section \ref{sec:5} we will prove Theorem \ref{thm:C} using some knowledge of Sasaki geometry and discuss several further questions.
+In Section \ref{sec:5} we discuss several related problems.

-\textbf{Acknowledgement:} I would like to express my sincere gratitude to my advisor, Yihu Yang, for his constant support and lots of inspiring discussions.
-I would like to extend my thanks to Gang Liu and Zhiqin Lu for many valuable discussions.
-I am thankful to Man-Chun Lee for his interest in this work and valuable comments.
-I am grateful to University of California, Irvine for hospitality during my visit in fall 2025.